Alumni Services

 Your time at the University

-Coming from a state school on the outskirts of Dundee, Edinburgh seemed like a cross between Manhattan and Oxford.
-But to my mind there could be no place more suitable for studying English Literature, given the university’s remarkable contributions to centuries of Scottish intellectual history.
+When the time came to choose a university to my mind there could be no place more suitable for studying English Literature than Edinburgh, given the university’s remarkable contributions to centuries of Scottish intellectual history and the city’s abundance of libraries.

-Years later I was fortunate enough to go back to Edinburgh as a postdoctoral research fellow at the Institute for Advanced Studies in the Humanities, where I also taught some of the courses I’d once taken myself.
+Following my degree at Edinburgh I took a masters at York followed by a PhD at Cambridge.
+Years later I was fortunate enough to go back to Edinburgh as a postdoctoral research fellow at the Institute for Advanced Studies in the Humanities, where I also taught some of the modules I had once taken myself.
 I was happy to see that the feisty intellectual spirit of Edinburgh still lived on, and I believe still does.

 Edinburgh has never been the place to go to for those who just want to learn how to give the right answers to get their degree.